VeriorPies/MineCloud/README.md

       You can also optionally set up your BOT avatar here<br>
       </p>
 3. Deploy MineCloud
-   - Bootstrap your AWS account by running `cdk bootstrap aws://<ACCOUNT-NUMBER>/<REGION>`
+   - Type `npm install` to install all dependencies
    - (Optional) Replace `minecloud_configs/server/server.zip` with your favorite Minecraft version, the default one is `1.19.4` (When packing server executable, make sure the server.jar is at the root level of the zip file)
    - Open the terminal in the MineCloud folder and enter `npx cdk list` to make sure the build pass.
 You should see the stack name being printed:
       ```
       MineCloud
       ```
+   - Bootstrap your AWS account by running `cdk bootstrap aws://<ACCOUNT-NUMBER>/<REGION>`
    - Enter `npx cdk deploy` to deploy the stack.
    - Sit back and relax, this will take like 5~10 minutes ☕.
-     - When you see a "The server instance is ready"  message shown up in the Discord channel, this means the Minecraft server is ready to connect :)
+     - When you see a "The server instance is ready"  message shown up in the Discord channel, this means your Minecraft server is almost ready to connect :)
 4. Setup BOT for your Discord server
    - After MineCloud is deployed, go to your AWS [CloudFormation page](https://console.aws.amazon.com/cloudformation) (make sure to select the right AWS region)
    - Click on "MineCloud" stack, go to "Outputs" and copy the value of "Discord Interaction End Point Url"